terrenjpeterson/guitarteacher/README.md

 buildAudioResponse(cardTitle, audioOutput, cardOutput, repromptText, shouldEndSession));
 ```

-The markup needs to have "<speak>" notated to indicate that SSML will be used.
+The markup needs to have "speak" notated to indicate that SSML will be used.
-Then within the SSML, use the markup <audio src="https://s3.aws.../file.mp3"> to provide the location of the mp3 file.
+Then within the SSML, use the markup "audio src="https://s3.aws.../file.mp3"" to provide the location of the mp3 file.

 For an example of a skill using the current version of the NodeJS SDK, please use [this repo](https://github.com/terrenjpeterson/pianoplayer).

+## How to Save Session Data

+The Alexa request/response model has the ability to save state within the message being passed back and forth to the device.
+So while the Lambda function may be stateless, the state is actually within the message.
+This is how when playing multiple strings in a dialog with a user, the skill knows which was the last string played.